-On 18 November 2013 in Port Melbourne, Australia, the GlobalPSC brought global leaders on product-specific producer responsibility collection and reprocessing initiatives together to help identify and learn from international best practice to assist Australia’s efforts to develop national product stewardship approaches for batteries, paint and other materials.
-Featured international speakers included:
+The GlobalPSC is bringing global leaders on product-specific producer responsibility collection and reprocessing initiatives to help identify and learn from international best practice to assist these efforts.
+Featured international speakers include:

 • Carl Smith, CEO and President, Call2Recycle (North America)

-• Alison Keane, Vice President Government Affairs, American Coatings Association, on behalf of PaintCare
+• Alison Keane, Vice President Government Affairs, American Coatings Association

 • Mark Kurschner, President, Product Care Association (North America)